LLLLLuckyyy/WeatherApplication/README.md

 - Retrieve history of weather conditions for a selected city.
 - Retrieve current weather conditions for a selected city and statistical information - average, max and min value of each weather unit of measure.
 - support storing historical temperature data per city and limited count of statistical information.
 - Data stored in SQL DB, Entity Framework Core in use.
-Created data models with cascade delete behavior.(Didn't add migration)
+Created data models with cascade delete behavior.
 - Application consists of following 3 layers: Domain Layer, Infrastructure Layer, UserInterface Layer.
 - Solution holds current weather conditions for a selected city and statistical information in cache (I set 2 minutes).
 - Application should be possible to launch from Visual Studio in a one click with only change of DB connection string.
 Seed data should be populated by application so no need to run extra sql script is required.
 The only place where I indicated a connection string is appsettings file.